Deep reinforcement learning for preparation of thermal and prethermal quantum states: Introduction

 In this work, we propose a deep-RL-based method that only relies on local measurements to prepare thermal and prethermal pure states described by Gibbs and generalized Gibbs ensembles (GGEs)~\cite{rigol_thermalization_2008,rigol_relaxation_2007,vidmar_generalized_2016,dalessio_quantum_2016}.
-The underlying physical intuition is that, we may take advantage of the typicality of equilibrium states~\cite{goldstein_canonical_2006,popescu_entanglement_2006,sugiura_canonical_2013,sugiura_thermal_2012} to prepare them using solely local observables, and not rely on global features such as fidelity.
-We numerically find that, although the deep RL agent is only informed of the local information on the thermodynamic ensembles, the accuracy of the prepared state improves exponentially with the system size for Gibbs ensembles, whereas the improvement is polynomial for GGEs.
+The underlying physical intuition is that we may take advantage of the typicality of equilibrium states~\cite{goldstein_canonical_2006,popescu_entanglement_2006,sugiura_canonical_2013,sugiura_thermal_2012} to prepare them solely using local observables, without reliance on global features such as fidelity.
+Numerically, we find that although the deep RL agent is only informed of the local information on the thermodynamic ensembles, the accuracy of the prepared state improves exponentially with the system size for Gibbs ensembles, whereas the improvement is polynomial for GGEs.

 The remainder of the paper is organized as follows.
-In Sec.~\ref{sec:general_RL}, we present an overview of the framework of the deep reinforcement learning.
-The application of reinforcement learning to quantum state preparation is described in Sec.~\ref{sec:rl_preparation}, which includes the core proposal of our work, i.e., the local preparation of thermal and prethermal pure quantum states leveraging the typicality of equilibrium states.
+In Sec.~\ref{sec:general_RL}, we present an overview of the framework of the deep RL.
+The application of RL to quantum state preparation is described in Sec.~\ref{sec:rl_preparation}, which includes the core proposal of our work, i.e., the local preparation of thermal and prethermal pure quantum states leveraging the typicality of equilibrium states.
 After the framework is presented, we give the numerical demonstration for preparation of equilibrium states described by Gibbs ensembles and GGEs in Sec.~\ref{sss:ge} and~\ref{sss:gge}, respectively.
-Finally, we give the conclusion and discussion in Sec.~\ref{sss:conclusion}.
+Finally, we give our conclusions and a discussion in Sec.~\ref{sss:conclusion}.